cdoghoneypig/Spaniel/README.md

 ## Job Hunting Helper

 ### Dependencies:
-- Python 3.4
+- Python 3.4+
 - pathlib
 - Selenium
+    - pip3 install selenium
 - chrome webdriver https://chromedriver.chromium.org/downloads
+    - download this fresh! it gets outdated quickly
+- BeautifulSoup
+    - pip install beautifulsoup4
+- html5lib
-- BeautifulSoup4
+  - pip install html5lib
 - configparser
+  - pip install configparser

 # Overview
 Spaniel is a set of scripts that scans job ads and produces appropriate cover letters.
 It automatically scans ads and nominates talking points, but lets the user select which talking points and in what order to put them.